-- You were not reimbursed by your employer for your expenses (amounts included in box 1 of your Form W-2 are not considered reimbursements) and: - a) You are claiming job-related travel, transportation, meal, or entertainment expenses, - b) You are a qualified performing artist (see Performing Artists, earlier), or - c) You are an individual with a disability and are claiming impairment-related work expenses (see Impairment-Related Work Expenses under Deductions Not Subject to the 2% Limit, earlier). - You were reimbursed for your expenses by your employer, and your deductible expenses are more than your reimbursements.
-(Count only reimbursements your employer did not include in box 1 of your Form W-2.) - You were reimbursed for your expenses by your employer, you used a car or other vehicle in your job in 1994 and used the same vehicle in a prior year for business purposes, and: - a) You used the actual expense method in the first year you used the vehicle for business, or b) You used a depreciation rate other than straight line for this vehicle in any prior year.
+- You were not reimbursed by your employer for your expenses (amounts included in box 1 of your Form W-2 are not considered reimbursements) and: - a) You are claiming job-related travel, transportation, meal, or entertainment expenses, - b) You are a qualified performing artist (see Performing Artists, earlier), or - c) You are an individual with a disability and are claiming impairment-related work expenses (see Impairment-Re-lated Work Expenses under Deductions Not Subject to the 2% Limit, earlier). - You were reimbursed for your expenses by your employer, and your deductible expenses are more than your reimbursements.
+(Count only reimbursements your

+- employer did not include in box 1 of your Form W-2.) - 3) You were reimbursed for your expenses by your employer, you used a car or other vehicle in your job in 1995 and used the same vehicle in a prior year for business purposes, and: - a) You used the actual expense method in the first year you used the vehicle for business, or - b) You used a depreciation method other than straight line for this vehicle in any prior year.

-Do not file Form 2106 if none of your expenses are deductible because of the 2% limit; that is, Schedule A, line 26, is zero.
+Do not file Form 2106 if none of your expenses are deductible because of the 2% limit; that is, the amount on Schedule A (Form 1040), line 26, is zero.

 Form 2106-EZ.
-You can use Form 2106-EZ if you were not reimbursed for your expenses and, if you claim car expenses, you use the standard mileage rate.
+You can use Form 2106-EZ if you were not reimbursed for your expenses or, if you were reimbursed, the reimbursement was included in box 1 of your Form W-2, and if you claim car expenses, you use the standard mileage rate.